1. Mechanical Engineer

 5. Security Guard

-A security guard is someone who patrols and inspects property against fire, theft, vandalism, terrorism, and illegal activity.
+A security guard patrols and inspects property against fire, theft, vandalism, terrorism, and illegal activity.

 6. Software Engineer